asce0/Python_Task_for_Trufla/README.md

 ### Run

-Go to the TCode folder
+Go to the Code folder

                    cd Code

 Run the files

-                  python xml_parser.py
-                  python csv_parser.py
+                  python parser.py filetype filename

-Output will be inside parsing_result folder

-                  cd parsing_result

 ## Status
-Project is: _in progress_
+Project is:  _finished_